 - Items left out are usually symbols of incomplete actions that will represent unconsciously or consciously how many to-dos you have to take care of in your life.
 This will result in more stress and will limit you from relaxing.
-Below is one of my favorite quotes to share with people.
+Below is one of my favorite quotes to share with clients.

 These are just a few impacts that can take a toll on your life and home.
 Now, go and clear that unwanted clutter and actions.

 Use your largest bag to hold smaller bags.
 Or, buy a cheap (large) tote and store all the bags in them.

-Below are additional tips to help you hide the clutter:
+Additional tips to help you hide the clutter:

-Well, there you have it.
-I hope it helps.
+I hope these places help you and your tiny home.
 Remember hiding your clutter will help your room feel spacious, less distracting, and more functional.
 Try it and see for yourself.

 Please leave a comment below on how you hide things in your home.
 I would love to hear from you.